-Hence, now more than ever, managers and HR professionals need to ensure that the goal of all employees are aligned with that of the organization.
+Hence, now more than ever, managers and HR professionals need to ensure that the goals of all employees are aligned with those of the organization.
 Focusing the energies of the entire organization in a single direction could just be what the business needs to stay afloat during this crisis.

 While we may be dealing with a global health emergency and a looming global recession, this does not mean that the war for talent is put on hold.

-Quite the contrary actually, as in such demanding times, there exists a need for talented and highly-capable employees who will be able to drive their respective organization forward.
+Quite the contrary actually, as in such demanding times, there exists a need for talented and highly capable employees who will be able to drive their respective organizations forward.